JiaoBL1234/wildlife/README.md

 Google Drive:
 <a href='https://drive.google.com/drive/folders/1dff2881ARy8AYV5gkEAeCf-SymBC3Ckv?usp=drive_link'>Google</a>

-Due to issues of license and copyright, our test set is not yet organized.
-We will release it soon.
+Due to issues of license and copyright, we could not publicly release the test set.

+The users could send emails to bingliang.jiao@mail@nwpu.edu.cn to request access to our test set.